Financing Options

 In other words, if there is agreement that some new source of revenue is needed, it makes sense to structure the funding system to support other strategic planning objectives, such as encouraging more efficient travel patterns and land use development.
 If property taxes are used to fund transportation services, they can be structured to support Smart Growth land use planning objectives, for example, by having fees that reflect the higher cost of providing public services in dispersed locations (Smart Growth Planning Reforms), and by providing property tax discounts for households that do not own an automobile.

-Some people may consider it unfair to charge motorists for programs that benefit users of other modes, such as Transit Improvements and Walking and Cycling Encouragement Programs, but this criticism is generally inappropriate since motorists benefit from reduced congestion and increased safety when other travelers shift to alternative modes, and because motor vehicle use imposes various External Costs.
+Some people may consider it unfair to charge motorists for programs that benefit users of other modes, such as Transit Improvements and Walking and Cycling Encouragement Programs, but this criticism is generally inappropriate since motorists only pay about half of total roadway costs (Henchmen 2013) and benefit from reduced congestion and increased safety when other travelers shift to alternative modes, and because motor vehicle use imposes various External Costs.
 Such funding can therefore be considered part of traffic impact mitigation and compensation.

 There is sometimes a choice between public or private ownership of transportation facilities and services, which affect their funding and other planning factors.
 Public owned facilities and services tend to rely on tax funding, while privately owned facilities and services tends to rely more on user fees, but there are many variations; private facilities and services often receive public resources in the form of free or underpriced land, direct financial subsidies, and tax exemptions, while public facilities and services can have user fees.

-There are advantages and disadvantages to both public and private ownership and operation of transportation infrastructure and services (Gomez-Ibanez and Meyer, 1994).
+There are advantages and disadvantages to both public and private ownership and operation of transportation infrastructure and services.
 Public ownership often allows cheaper financing through public bonds, and tends to increase public accountability and integration with other planning decisions, leading to facilities and services that better support overall community objectives.
 Privatization (private ownership) and contracting of services can allow more focused planning decisions (public facilities and services are often expected to address broader community goals, which adds costs and constraints), and may avoid restrictive planning and labor rules.
-Proponents of privatization argue that it increases service efficiency, but experience indicates mixed results (Morris, 2006).
-For example, public transit service privatization often reduces costs per transit vehicle-mile or passenger-mile, providing fiscal savings to governments, but this often result from reduced service quality which leads to reduced ridership, increasing other economic costs such as traffic congestion and road and parking facility costs (Grayling, 2001; Scholl, 2006).
-Private highways funded by tolls frequently require public subsidy and restrictions on competition (GAO, 2004), and toll rates have sometimes increased faster than originally promised in order to provide sufficient return on investment (for example, tolls increased substantially after Highway 407 in Ontario was sold to a private firm).
+Proponents of privatization argue that it increases service efficiency, but experience indicates mixed results (Morris 2006).
+For example, public transit service privatization often reduces costs per transit vehicle-mile or passenger-mile, providing fiscal savings to governments, but this often result from reduced service quality which leads to reduced ridership, increasing other economic costs such as traffic congestion and road and parking facility costs (Grayling 2001; Scholl 2006).
+Private highways funded by tolls frequently require public subsidy and restrictions on competition (GAO 2004), and toll rates have sometimes increased faster than originally promised in order to provide sufficient return on investment (for example, tolls increased substantially after Highway 407 in Ontario was sold to a private firm).
 In the past, many toll road planners exaggerated demand and potential revenues, resulting in financial failure, which has made toll road financing difficult (Vassallo and Sánchez-Soliño (2007).

 Effective privatization and contracting therefore require that public agencies retain control over key planning decisions, and that service quality be a primary performance feature.
 For example, if transit services are privatized or contracted out to private firms, it is important that such services be integrated and comprehensive, rather than allowing private service providers to only provide services where it is most profitable.
 It is helpful to arrange bidding so private service providers compete on service quality and ridership goals, not simply on minimum cost.